gagregrog/housecarl/README.md

   - `--no-detect`: Don't perform inference.
 This will disable everything except for `video`.
   - `--no-monitor`: Don't send push notifications or record events.
 Detections will still be drawn to video.
   - `--threaded`: Perform detections in a separate thread.
 This will speed up video but result in stale detections drawn to frames.
+  - `--setup-coral`: Let Carl walk you through the setup of the Google Coral.
+(Additional install required)
   - `--src`: Video Source.
 Number or stream url or `usePiCamera`.
   - `--model`: Model to use.
 Either `yolo`, `mobilenet`, or `coral`.